ScaDS/napari-tutorial-2023/00_preparation/readme.md

 * [Managing Scientific Python environments using Conda, Mamba and friends](https://focalplane.biologists.com/2022/12/08/managing-scientific-python-environments-using-conda-mamba-and-friends/)
 * [Scientific Data Analysis with Python](https://youtu.be/MOEPe9TGBK0)

-## Step 1: Install Mambaforge
+## Step 1: Install Miniforge
 Download and install mamba/conda.
-We recommend the distribution [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge).
+We recommend the distribution [Miniforge](https://github.com/conda-forge/miniforge#miniforge3).

 For ease-of-use, it is recommended to install it for your use only and to add Conda to the PATH variable during installation.